Learn how to dry fruit so that you can create natural candy from the bountiful fruit and berry harvest that your garden produces.

 Dried fruit and vegetables do not need refrigeration

 Dried fruits and vegetables do not need refrigeration to keep them safe to eat.
-They are stored dried in jars with tight fitting lids and are kept free of vermin.
+They are stored in jars with tight fitting lids for long-term storage, or mylar bags.
 You’ll save freezer space with dried fruit and vegetables.
 If the power goes out, no worries, your dried fruit will still be good to eat.

 Dried fruits and vegetables are compact

 Dried fruit and vegetables take up less space in storage.
-5 pounds of dried fruit or vegetables will fill a one litre jar in storage but contain the same nutritional benefits as the fresh product with a minor loss of vitamin C.
+5 pounds of dried fruit or vegetables will fill a one liter jar in storage but contain the same nutritional benefits as the fresh product with a minor loss of vitamin C. Even citrus fruits, and citrus peels, like oranges and lemons can be dehydrated.
+If you’re worried about over-consuming dried fruit, measure out however many pieces or slices would make one whole fruit.
+Then eat that with one or two glasses of water to help your body feel as full as if you’d just had the fresh fruit.

 Dried fruit and vegetables are fast food

 Dried fruits and vegetables are convenient to use.
-You can eat them dried right out of the jar, without cooking or you can reconstitute by soaking in water or juice to use as fresh.
-Add veggies to soups and stews and allow them to cook for 2o minutes before serving.
+You can eat them dried right out of the jar, without cooking or you can reconstitute by soaking in water or juice to use like fresh.
+Dried fruit is high in sugars, fiber, and a great natural source of energy.
+Add veggies to soups and stews and allow them to cook for 20-30 minutes before serving.

 Dried fruit and vegetables are shelf-stable for years